hashicorp/vault-lambda-extension/README.md

 The extension utilizes the AWS Lambda Extensions API to help your Lambda function read secrets from your Vault deployment.

-**Note: The AWS Lambda Extensions API and this extension are both currently public preview.**

 ## Usage

 To use the extension, include the following ARN as a layer in your Lambda function: